FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 FAQ

-While it is relative to what the use is in that moment, the best software is the PF Diagnose from Diesel Laptops.
+While it is relative to what the use is in that moment, the best software is Diesel Explorer Pro from Diesel Laptops.

-You will need an OBDI or OBDII adapter to be able to connect to the car.
-But once you have that tool you can use your computer to run the software.
+You’ll need an OBDI or OBDII adapter to connect to the vehicle, and then you can use your computer to run the software.